Phase transitions in a spinless, extended Falicov-Kimball model on the triangular lattice: Introduction

 \section{Introduction}

-The study of correlated systems like transition-metal dichalcogenides~\cite{aebi,qian2,cava}, cobaltates~\cite{qian}, $GdI_{2}$~\cite{gd1,gd2} and its doped variant $GdI_{2}H_{x}$~\cite{gd3} have attracted considerable attention recently as they exhibit a number of remarkable cooperative phenomena, like valence and metal insulator transition, charge and magnetic order, excitonic instability~\cite{aebi} and possible non-Fermi liquid states~\cite{gd2,castro}.
-It has been suggested recently that these correlated systems may very well be described by an effective Falicov-Kimball model (FKM) on a triangular lattice~\cite{gd2}.
+The study of correlated systems like transition metal dichalcogenides~\cite{aebi,qian2,cava}, cobaltates~\cite{qian}, $GdI_{2}$~\cite{gd1,gd2} and its doped variant $GdI_{2}H_{x}$~\cite{gd3} have attracted considerable attention recently as they exhibit a number of remarkable cooperative phenomena like valence and metal-insulator transition, charge and magnetic order, excitonic instability and possible non-Fermi liquid states~\cite{gd2,castro}.
+It has been suggested recently that these correlated systems may very well be described by different extensions of the Falicov-Kimball model (FKM) on a triangular lattice~\cite{gd2,umesh1,umesh2,umesh3,umesh4}.
 These systems are geometrically frustrated.
 The frustration gives rise to a large degeneracy at low temperatures and competing ground states close by in energy.
 A consequence of this is a fairly complex ground state magnetic phase diagram~\cite{gd3} and the presence of soft local modes strongly coupled to the conduction electrons~\cite{gd2}.

 The usual FKM~\cite{fkm} was proposed to study the semiconductor-metal transition in $SmB_{6}$ and other correlated electron systems.
 The FKM considers only the kinetic energy of the itinerant electrons and the local Coulomb interaction between the itinerant and localized electrons.
-The effective interactions in the FKM are mediated by the itinerant electrons~\cite{kennedy,lieb}.
-Therefore, the FK model can be used to model crystallization in the solids~\cite{lieb}.
-This model has been applied to different types of lattices (bipartite/non-bipartite) and in different dimensions.
-More results are available for the FKM on bipartite lattices~\cite{brandt,free,lach,kennedy2,free2,maska} than on non-bipartite lattices.
+The effective interactions in the FKM are mediated by the itinerant electrons~\cite{kennedy}.
+FKM has been applied to different types of lattices (bipartite/non-bipartite) and in different dimensions.
+While FKM on bipartite lattices is studied extensively~(see Ref.~\cite{free} and references therein), results on non-bipartite lattices are rare~(see Ref.~\cite{umesh1,maska}).